pivotal-sprout/sprout-git/README.md

   This will add a custom bash_it plugin that causes git-duet to set global git properties.

 * #### the projects attributes have changed from an array of tuples:
+  **NOTE** support for the array syntax has been removed as of 2016-06-08
   ```
   node_attributes:
     sprout: